It’s been nearly half a decade since the United Nations announced the global population passed the 7 billion mark.

 Vietnam and Thailand: Asia’s Future Global Food Crisis?

 Rice production can be quite volatile and subject to slight differences in temperature due to the nature of production.
-More than 60% of the global rice exports comes from three Asian countries: India, Thailand, and Vietnam.
+Furthermore, over 60% of the global rice exports comes from just three Asian countries: India, Thailand, and Vietnam.

-With these three countries experiencing unfavorable climate conditions this year, there is a high possibility that rice output will be much lower.
+With these three places experiencing unfavorable climate conditions this year, there’s a high possibility that rice output will be much lower.
 This could bring about higher prices of a staple food for half the global population.

 The United States Department of Agriculture predicts that rice production in Thailand will drop by more than 20% to 15.8 million tons this year.
 The Thai government itself has taken initiatives to help its local farmers.

 Thailand is suffering from a water shortage after two years of drought.
 As such, local farmers were asked to not plant rice crops, but to focus on other crops better suited to the current situation.

 In Vietnam, things are only a little better.
 Rice production is expected to fall by 1.5% to 44.5 million tons.